-The ability to make the bevel and the compound cuts make a huge difference.
+The ability to make the angle and the compound cuts make a huge difference.
 So, compound over standard!

 Sliding Compound Miter Saws

-It the most advanced miter saw you can find.
-A compound saw can do almost everything but it has a limited capacity.
+It is the most advanced miter saw you can find.
+A compound saw can do almost everything but has a limited capacity.

-A compound miter saw or a standard saw has a stationary blade handle that can move only up and down just like a chop saw.
+How so?
+A compound miter or a standard saw has a stationary blade handle that can move only up and down, just like a chop saw.

-You don’t want to struggle while you are in the middle of the cutting operation.
-So, no matter what, try to choose a model that offers the best motor available.
+When using a power tool, you should feel the sheer raw power out of the motor.
+Just think of it; cutting wood down could be very hard sometimes.
+You want to avoid struggling while in the middle of the cutting operation.
+So, no matter what, try to choose a model that offers the best motor.

-If you are lucky, you can even expect 5000 or even more RPM with such high-quality motors.
+If you are lucky, you can expect 5000 or even more RPM with such high-quality motors.

-With a lower quality motor, you can get disappointed at times.
-Just remember, a miter saw should serve you for at least 10 years and you should bargain with the quality of the motor.
-It is the most important parameter while you are choosing.
+With a lower-quality motor, you can get disappointed at times.
+Just remember, a miter saw should serve you for at least ten years, and you should bargain with the quality of the motor.
+It is the most critical parameter when you are choosing.

-Even if the saw doesn’t have interesting features, you can still be happy with a saw with great power outcome.
+Even if the saw doesn’t have exciting features, you can still be happy with a saw with an excellent power outcome.

 Blades are Important

-In most cases, DIYers go for the 4” option as they have to make delicate cuts.
-A woodworker would choose the larger 10” or a 12” blade as they have to make furniture or large house elements like doors or windows or even a crown molding (the perfect use case of a compound saw).
+In most cases, DIYers go for the 4″ option as they have to make delicate cuts.
+A woodworker would choose the larger 10″ or a 12″ blade as they have to make furniture or significant house elements like doors or windows or even a crown molding (the perfect use case of a compound saw).

 So, choose the teeth to count that is good for you.